Latest News

 For more information and to check recorded rights of way follow the link.

-The 2026 deadline for registering historic paths is to be abolished in England, the Government has confirmed.
+Update: In 2022 the government announced that the 2026 deadline for registering historic paths is to be abolished in England, the Government has confirmed.

+The news was welcomed by the Ramblers, who said the move would give more time to save the most important and useful paths.
 A statement from DEFRA said: ‘We will repeal the 2026 cut-off date for recording historic rights of way, as set out in the Countryside and Rights of Way Act 2000, to allow more time for paths to be identified and added to the public rights of way network.’

 Unrecorded rights of way